-Yet, sorting through options can be overwhelming.
+The challenge is that sorting through options can be overwhelming.

 Some tools are free, at least to start.
 Some cost a little.
 Others cost a lot.

-When should you pay, and how much?
+When should you pay and how much?

 What if you’re not tech savvy?
 How much tech skill is required?

-And which ones are the best?
+And which tools are the best?

 There are two major players: Google Workspace, formerly known as G Suite, and Office 365.

-You will also need Office 365 for key products like Word and Excel.
+You may also need Office 365 for key products like Word and Excel.
 Office 365 is easy to use, and many of the people you’ll work with will already know how to use these tools.
 TechSoup can help you get set up with Office 365 at a discount.

 Cloud storage: For file sharing and storage, you can start with Drive through Google Workspace, so all documents can be stored in a convenient, accessible place.
 You can collaborate with your Board and other team members using Google Docs and Google Sheets and then store the final product in Drive.
 Google products are widely used in the nonprofit and for-profit sectors.
 Most people you work with, from students to volunteers to Board members, will already know how to use them.